brickxx/hello-world/README.md

-#thie is a feature 1.0 branch of hello-world
+#this is a feature 1.0 branch of hello-world
 # hello-world
 first repo
 Hi Mr Git,